Vigneshwaran-D/NAME-GENERATOR---PDD/README.md

-# Create a detailed README.md file with more explanation, visuals, and section headers

-detailed_readme = """
 # 💼 UiPath RPA Project: Name Generator Automation

 This UiPath project automates the process of generating fake identities from [FakeNameGenerator.com](https://www.fakenamegenerator.com/) using gender preferences and configuration settings provided in a CSV input file.